mautic/mautic-community-handbook/pages/03.community-portal/04.meetings/docs.md

 1. Go to the administrator's panel and find your assembly
 2. Click on the meetings component
 3. Click new meeting and fill out the form - check the [Decidim documentation](https://docs.decidim.org/en/develop/admin/components/meetings.html#_create_a_new_meeting) for guidance on the different form fields.
+4. Ensure that you select the 'open in a new tab' option in the embed dropdown when using online meeting links such as Zoom.

 ### Registration